knitesh/collectorJS-android/README.md

 # CollectorJS
 Android App for CollectorJS

-## Idea:
-For CS602 (server-side web development), I had developed an express-js based website(http://collectorjs.herokuapp.com) to store the links for the articles that students were sharing on our discussion board.
-For current semester project, the idea is to extend this website and create a mobile app for the same.
 ## Scope:
 This app will be somewhere between Twitter (allowing limited character length of post) & reddit (allowing discussion of the given links and moderating links).
 The target audience is any tech enthusiasts who enjoy to share and discuss technology related articles.